- Internal Revenue Service (IRS) Form SS-4

 Individuals outside the US may apply for an EIN over the phone by calling 267-941-1099 (not toll-free) from Mondays through Fridays, 6 a.m. to 11 p.m.
 EST. You must be ready to answer the questions in Form SS-4 during the call and be eligible to receive the EIN.
 You may also designate someone to obtain the EIN and supply the answers for Form SS-4.

-Once you have obtained an EIN to register an LLC, the next step is to choose a name.
-You will have to run a search in the corporations' bureau or secretary of state website of the state where you intend to operate to find out if it is still available.
+Once you have obtained an EIN to register an LLC, the next step is to choose an entity name.
+To check for name availability, you will have to run a search in the corporations’ bureau or secretary of state website of the state where you intend to operate to find out if it is still available.
 Each state will have rules for ensuring that an LLC name is substantially different from existing businesses.